Jenny-PL/unit_1_notes/nested_lists&dicts.md

 # need to use extend rather than append, as append will create a nested list.
 ```
 Using '+' to add to the new list
-<mark> Why does this one not create a nested list, too? </mark> Because adding a list to a list just adds the contents.
+<mark> Why does this one not create a nested list, too? </mark> Because adding a list to a list just adds the contents. (concatinates it)
 ```
 cat_list_3 = []
 for shelter in pet_shelters: